| Communicating the Location of the

 copy sign (or LED electronic message center), influence specific

+purchasing decisions.
 Every small business needs

 to understand the multifaceted value of its sign and storefront.